unccv/course_project/README.md

 ### Extra Credit
 There's nothing quite like talking to **real potential customers**.
 Earn 0.5 pts on your final grade for each potential customer interview you conduct, for up to 3 interviews.
 Interviews cannot be with people you knew before starting the class - you have to find your own leads.
 Interviews may be conducted in person or over the phone.
 Interviews should focus on the customer's problems and how your particular computer vision solution could help them.
 Record your interview and include a transcript of your interview questions and your interviewees responses as an appendix to your writeup.

+For groups working with Industry Partners (see below), talking with customers is replaced by 3 meetings with industry partners.
+Working with an industry partner is worth 1.0 extra credit point on your final grade, contingent on 3 successful meetings with your partner.

 ## 3. Literature Review
 Part 2 was all about people, Part 3 is all about technology.
 A thorough literature review can save weeks of wasted time implementing dead-end solutions or re-doing work that others have already done.